HOWILLMAKEIT/MetaBox/docs/source/guide/QuickStart/index.md

 # Quickstart

-the fastest way to begin your journey of Metabox.
+Hi！Here is the fastest way to begin your journey of Metabox.

 ## Installation
 ### Linux